-After last year's groceries-for-guns program held in Camden netted only 57 weapons, county officials are sweetening the pot in a new program by offering up to $250 in cash per firearm.
+After last year's groceries-for-guns program in Camden netted only 57 weapons, law enforcement officials are sweetening the pot in a new program by offering up to $250 in cash per firearm, up from $100 in vouchers.

-The event will take place between 8 a.m. and 8 p.m.
-Dec.
-14 and 15 at two city churches - the Antioch Baptist Church on Ferry Avenue and the Higher Ground Temple on Vine Street.
+The event will take place between 8 a.m. and 8 p.m. next Friday and Dec.
+15 at two city churches - Antioch Baptist Church at Seventh Street and Ferry Avenue, and Higher Ground Temple on Vine Street.

 Camden County residents can turn in up to three firearms each, no questions asked, said Chiesa.
-Payment will be on a sliding scale with the most paid for operable high-end weapons.
+Payment will be on a sliding scale, with the highest amount paid for operable high-end weapons.

-Funding comes from forfeiture money recovered from drug dealers and other offenders, said Chiesa.
+Funding comes from forfeiture money recovered from drug dealers and other offenders, Chiesa said.

 "There are too many guns on the street and too many people dying as a result of gun violence," he said.

-Officials collected 700 guns in Newark in 2009, he noted, though he couldn't say whether it impacted gun violence in the city.
+Officials collected 700 guns in a buyback in Newark in 2009, he noted, though he could not say whether it affected gun violence in the city.

 That number in Camden would be a huge increase over last year's gun purchase, when the city offered $100 in vouchers to Pathmark for each weapon.

-For the city of 77,000, which has seen a record 64 homicides so far this year, getting any guns out of circulation, Chiesa said, "is one more step we can take to help."
+For the city of 77,000, which had 49 homicides last year and has seen a record 64 so far this year, getting any guns out of circulation, Chiesa said, "is one more step we can take to help."